Is your tot ready for preschool? Here's how to pick the curriculum that best suits your 'lil one...

 “Compared to other large international schools, we have small sizes so we’re able to better personalise the learning experiences for each student.
-We greet all of our students by name from day one and give them opportunities to talk about their days,” shares Kendal Svoboda, Junior Kindergarten teacher at ICS (Singapore).
+We greet all of our students by name from day one and give them opportunities to talk about their days,” a Junior Kindergarten teacher at International Community School (Singapore) said.
 The school also encourages smaller groups of students to work together based on their abilities, so the teachers can focus on the group’s strengths.
 Each student creates their own goals and family projects are also encouraged.

-At NLCS (Singapore), every child is considered unique.
+At North London Collegiate School (Singapore), every child is considered unique.
 “We take the time to get to know every individual child and work in partnership with parents.
-We support each child in ‘running their own race’ offering a bespoke Early Years curriculum that focuses on each individual child’s needs,” says Kathryn Hemming, Head of Junior School at NLCS (Singapore).
+We support each child in ‘running their own race’ offering a bespoke Early Years curriculum that focuses on each individual child’s needs,” the Head of Junior School at NLCS (Singapore) said.
 Worried that your child won’t be getting enough academics?
 NLCS (Singapore) is committed to providing an academically ambitious preschool curriculum that includes focused daily English and Maths lessons from the earliest stages of learning onwards.

 Although the youngest students at NLCS (Singapore) learn through play, they still understand that there are expectations.
 “They will be continually challenged in their learning as we provide a ‘floors but no ceilings’ approach.
 There is also a strong emphasis on trans-disciplinary learning.
-This allows children to make links across the curriculum and to discover their own interests in an atmosphere which encourages independence, personal responsibility and care for others,” explains Kathryn Hemming of NLCS (Singapore).
+This allows children to make links across the curriculum and to discover their own interests in an atmosphere which encourages independence, personal responsibility and care for others,” a teacher from NLCS (Singapore) explained.

 Need more help with picking a preschool curriculum?
 Here’s more information on curriculums for international schools and a preschool readiness guide here.
 We’ve also got a handy list with the benefits of sending your kids to preschool!